 Direct and oversee the evaluation process to determine the effectiveness of arts-integrated instruction and programming.
 Involves collection of formal and informal assessments and evaluation of data.
 Examples of types of data to be collected include:

-o Design, collect, and analyze satisfaction surveys for parents, teachers, and students.
+Design, collect, and analyze satisfaction surveys for parents, teachers, and students

-o Review standardized test results to compare school's performance before and after implementation of arts-integrated instruction.
-For example, compare Margaret Brent's test scores to other schools with comparable demographics who are not implementing arts-integrated curriculum.
+Review standardized test results to compare school’s performance before and after implementation of arts-integrated instruction.
+For example, compare Margaret Brent’s test scores to other schools with comparable demographics who are not implementing arts-integrated curriculum

-o Analyze and develop of quarterly reports to include information about the school's level of implementation, successes, and ongoing needs as teachers implement the arts-integrated curriculum.
+Analyze and develop of quarterly reports to include information about the school’s level of implementation, successes, and ongoing needs as teachers implement the arts-integrated curriculum

-Playing a central role in a university assisted, urban, community school
+Experience playing a central role in university assisted programs

 Excellent oral and written communication skills